-The below disclosures are required for some or all residential lease agreements in Iowa.
+These disclosures are required for residential lease agreements in Iowa:

 Shared Utility Meter Disclosure

-The following notice is an example of sufficient disclosure:
+This is an example of a shared utility meter disclosure:

 UTILITIES: This rental unit shares the following utilities with another unit or common area: